hyperspy/hyperspy/docs/user_guide/getting_started.rst

 Some file formats are much better at maintaining the information about how you processed your data.
 The preferred format in EELSlab is hdf5, the hierarchical data format.
 This format keeps the most information possible.
-However, viewing HDF5 files outside of EELSlab is less easy than say, working with well-known image formats.

 There are optional flags that may be passed to the save function.
+See :ref:`saving_files` for more details.

-For the MSA format (commonly used for saving single spectra), the msa_format argument is used to specify whether the energy axis should also be saved with the data.
-The default, 'Y' omits the energy axis in the file.
-The alternative, 'XY', saves a second column with the calibrated energy data.
+.. _configuring-hyperspy-label:

 Configuring hyperspy
 -------------------